quantbo/Coin-flipping-in-the-wild/readme.md

 1) Data scientists should take herding into account when assessing responding on the Internet.

 2) Bayesian inference, applied sequentially, can lead to misleading conclusions.

+The web page for the present project can be viewed on <a href='https://quantbo.github.io/' target="_blank">My GitHub Pages</a>.